 - No-code builder.
 You’ll need some developer input to get set up.
 After that, anyone can use the intuitive point-and-click interface (no coding required) to build and iterate on your dashboards.
 That’s one less barrier to remarkable analytics.

-If you’re looking for business intelligence software first, and embedding second, Embeddable isn’t the right choice for you.
+If you’re looking for one tool to handle both embedded analytics and internal BI, Embeddable probably isn’t the right choice for you.
 It’s purpose-built for embedding and doesn’t do internal BI.

-But that means no iframe embedding—and you get full customization freedom.
+But that means the tool is built specifically for the job of publishing dashboard and reports to your users in your application with full customization freedom, high performance, and no iframes in sight!.
 There’s no reason you should be stuck with an inflexible plug-and-play solution that doesn’t match your UX.

 See examples of what you can achieve with full control over the UX and UI.